MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-date-ranges.md

 For example, if the unit of measure is hours, the number 5 is converted to 5 hrs.

-## <a name="see-related-microsoft-trainingtrainingmodulesexplore-modify-info-dynamics--business-central" />See related [Microsoft training](/training/modules/explore-modify-info-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesexplore-modify-info-dynamics-365-business-central" />See related [Microsoft training](/training/modules/explore-modify-info-dynamics-365-business-central/)

 ## <a name="see-also" />See also